Associative submanifolds in twisted connected sum $G_2$-manifolds: The twisted connected sum (TCS) construction

-\end{itemize} Here $t$ and $s$ denote the coordinates on $\R^+$ and $S^1$ respectively, $\abs{\cdot}$ and Levi-Civita connection $\nabla$ are induced by the product metric on $\R^+\times S^1\times X$. \end{definition} \begin{remark} Let $(V,\omega,\Omega)$ be an ACyl Calabi-Yau $3$-fold with asymptotic cross section $(X,\omega_I,\omega_J,\omega_K)$.
-Then is an ACyl $G_2$-manifold with asymptotic cross section Again by the Cheeger-Gromoll splitting theorem \cite{CG71} connected ACyl Calabi-Yau $3$-folds whose holonomy is exactly $\SU(3)$ can have at most one end. \end{remark} \begin{definition} A \textbf{building block} is a pair $(Z,X)$ in which $Z$ is a non-singular complex projective $3$-fold with primitive anti-canonical class $-K_Z$ in $H^2(Z)$, and $X\in\abs{-K_Z}$ is a smooth $K3$ surface divisor having trivial holomorphic normal bundle or equivalently there exists a projective morphism $\mathfrak f:Z\to \C\P^1$ with $\mathfrak f^{-1}(\infty)=X\in\abs{-K_Z}$ is a smooth $K3$ surface.
+In the above, $s$ and $\theta$ denote the coordinates on the unit circles $S^1$. \end{remark} The following discussion summarizes the relationship between simply connected irreducible (i.e. not isometric to Riemannian product) ACyl Calabi--Yau $3$-folds and {building blocks}. \begin{definition} A \textbf{building block} is a pair $(Z,X)$ in which $Z$ is a non-singular complex projective $3$-fold with primitive anti-canonical class $-K_Z$ in $H^2(Z)$, and $X\in\abs{-K_Z}$ is a smooth $K3$ surface divisor having trivial holomorphic normal bundle; equivalently there exists a projective morphism $\mathfrak f:Z\to \C\P^1$ with $\mathfrak f^{-1}(\infty)=X\in\abs{-K_Z}$ a smooth $K3$ surface.